imhpdev/scoopabase/README.md

 ### Get a Collection Observable

-Get all items Observable from a collection.
+Get all documents Observable from a collection with it's associate `key`.

 ```javascript
 db.collection('users').documents$.subscribe(data => {...})